 Invest in innovation and operations research to evaluate, expand, and improve health service delivery at public institutions.

-- Improve and support prevention, care, and treatment of HIV and tuberculosis in correctional facilities.
+- Improve and support prevention, care, and treatment of HIV, STIs, and TB in correctional facilities.

 - Ensure that resources for continuing education and self-study are widely distributed and available to health care professionals, for example, by developing an e-library to serve as a knowledge portal.